 |

 With home and contents cover, you can be covered for loss or damage caused by a variety of reasons (known as insured events).
-If one of these things happens, you can make an insurance claim to cover the cost of damages, repairs and even rebuilding your house.
+If one of these things happens, you can make an insurance claim to cover the cost of damages, repairs and even rebuilding your house up to your sum insured.

 Home and contents insurance can cover:

-For payout limits, terms, conditions, inclusions and exclusions, please read your policy’s relevant PDS for the full details.
+For payout limits, terms, conditions, inclusions and exclusions, read your policy’s PDS for the full details.

 The exact list of exclusions will vary from policy to policy, but some common exclusions are:

-The cost of your home and contents insurance will depend on your insurer and level of cover, as well as:
+The cost of home insurance for your new home with contents insurance will depend on your insurer and level of cover, as well as factors unique to you like:

 If you want to get a better idea of how much it might cost to insure your home and contents, you can compare quotes from a range of insurers with our free comparison tool.

-When deciding on how much to insure your home and contents for, you should first start by estimating how much it would cost to rebuild in today’s economy; one way to do this is by speaking to a professional in property appraisals.
+When deciding on how much to insure your home for, you should first start by estimating how much it would cost to rebuild in today’s economy; one way to do this is by speaking to a professional in property appraisals.
+Alternately, many insurers have a building and contents calculator to assist.

 However, when calculating the value of your home, remember to exclude the land value.